swamil5504/Stock_TrendPredictor/README.md

 - The model is evaluated using the mean squared error loss.
 - The predictions are scaled back to the original price range for better interpretation.
 - The code saves the trained model as 'keras_model.h5'.

-Please note that this is a simplified example and may not provide accurate predictions in real-world scenarios.
-Use it for educational purposes and experiment with different configurations and techniques to improve the results.